axeljoh/spacetyckiting/server/DETAILS.md

         "otherTeams": [<array of opponent teams>]
     ```

 * `events` All bots receive events after each turn has been played.
-This message will tell what happened after your move.
+This message will tell you what happened after your move.

     ```json
     {